hybridsjs/hybrids/docs/component-model/structure.md

 });
 ```

-Usually, the shorthand definition is more readable and less verbose, but the second one gives more control over the property behavior, as it provides additional options.
+Usually, the shorthand syntax is more readable and less verbose, but the second one gives more control over the property behavior, as it provides additional options.

 ## Attributes